centaretraining/azuretraining/05-containers-kubernetes.md

 4. Grant your application permission to pull images from your container repository.

 > This step requires a service principal to be created.
 If you're running this on your own subscription, make a principal using the following command: `az ad sp create-for-rbac --skip-assignment` the result of this command will contain an appId and a password.
-Keep track of these. <br /><br/> If you are running this on a corporate network, you are not allowed to do this and we'll give you an app id and password.
+Keep track of these. <br /><br/> If you are running this on a corporate network, you are not allowed to do this, and we'll give you an app id and password.

 ```powershell
 az role assignment create --assignee $appId --scope $acrID --role acrpull